LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

 To deploy StarBLAST setup in a cloud provider, you will need accounts with those providers.
 This example uses  `XSEDE's JetStream Cloud service <https://use.jetstream-cloud.org/>`_.
 You can access JetStream using an `XSEDE <https://portal.xsede.org/my-xsede#/guest>`_ account, a `Globus <https://www.globus.org/>`_ account, or via institutional access to XSEDE (search for your institution name from the drop down menu in JetStream's login page).

 This setup uses a "Foreman" instance for the front-end sequenceServer and one or more "Worker" instances to distribute the computational load of running blast.
-Docker containers are used to deploy the Master and Workers through deployment scripts.
+Docker containers are used to deploy the Foreman and Workers through deployment scripts.
 These deployment scripts are designed to:

   + Get appropriate  `Worker <https://hub.docker.com/r/zhxu73/sequenceserver-scale-worker>`_ and `Foreman <https://hub.docker.com/r/zhxu73/sequenceserver-scale>`_ containers
   + Download specified BLAST databases (can customize)